weaviate/weaviate-io/developers/weaviate/release-notes/index.md

 </details>

-## Typescript and Javascript Clients
+## TypeScript and JavaScript Clients

 For links to the TypeScript Client releases, expand this section.